 Buy a city map or use Google maps to walk around easily.
 You can opt for the bus as well.The Bus system in Rome is operated by the Bus and tramway company (ATAC).
 The fares are very low and you can explore the majority of the parts of Rome in just 1.50 euro.
 The buses are less crowded and stop at several places.

 The most effective and fastest way to travel in Rome is to take a Metro.
 It has three underground metro lines.
 The A-Line indicates the orange, the B-line indicates the Blue, while the C-Line indicates the Green.
 The Metro service in Rome runs from 5:30 am to 11:30 pm every day.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Rome Marathon 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Rome Marathon 2023 using the map below!